SharePoint/sp-dev-docs/docs/general-development/keyword-query-language-kql-syntax-reference.md

-KQL queries don't support suffix matching, so you can't use the wildcard operator before a phrase in free-text queries.
+KQL queries don't support prefix matching, so you can't use the wildcard operator before a phrase in free-text queries.
 However, you can use the wildcard operator after a phrase.